Fragmon/klipper_max_flow_test/README.md

 This is what `klipper_tmc_autotune` enables by default for extruders.

-The test detects slip via CS_ACTUAL transitions (current scale changes) when CoolStep is actively regulating, and via SG signal patterns as backup.
+The test detects slip via the [always-on triggers](#always-on-triggers-work-regardless-of-mode) (snap-back, over-jump, CV patterns, IQR spread) plus three [CoolStep-specific triggers](#coolstep-specific-triggers-only-when-coolstep-regulates-cs_actual) when CoolStep actually regulates `CS_ACTUAL`.

 > **Note for SG2 drivers (TMC5160, TMC2130, TMC2660):** SG_RESULT values on these drivers tend to be much lower (typically 30–100) than on SG4 drivers, so a SEMIN value copied from XY-stepper examples (often 5) leaves CoolStep permanently in "ramp current up" mode and CS stays pinned at 31.
 The plugin handles this correctly — it auto-detects the static CS and uses the SG-based triggers instead.
 Result is identical, just via a different code path.
 The final report includes a CoolStep diagnostic with a recommended SEMIN tuned to your hardware.
 See the [CS_ACTUAL stays pinned at 31 troubleshooting entry](#cs_actual-stays-pinned-at-31-throughout-the-test).